GreenInfo-Network/MapSpotlight/README.md

 * Google Maps
 * Leaflet

-The best way to get started, is to grab the release and/or peruse the _examples_ folder.
+The best way to get started, is to grab the release and peruse the _examples_ folder.

 ![Screenshot](/extra/spotlight-screenshot.jpg?raw=true "Screenshot")